satyampandeygit/namaste-react/Dec_31_2022/README.md

 - Parcel is a bundler.
 It performs all the functionalities of bundler but doesn't requires configuration like all other bundlers.
 - Its easy to configure feature makes developer's life more easy.
 - It bundles HTML, CSS, Javascript and Typescript too.

+Question: What is '.parcel-cache' do?

+- This folder is used by Parcel as a temproary cache directory when building your app for development and production.